guettli/wysiwyg/README.md

 * open source (not GPL or AGPL)
 * easy to use is more important than many fancy features
+* Optional feature: Start a unordered list by just entering `* ` (without using buttons of the editor).
+This would be great.
 * No need to support old browsers.
 IE11 is dead.